Ravish2807/D14_MFC3_Reconstruction-and-Denoising-of-EEG-Signals-using-ADMM/Analog_Computing_D14/README.md

 This project focuses on implementing **Analog Computing** to solve a **second-order Ordinary Differential Equation (ODE)** representing **Simple Harmonic Motion (SHM)**.

-Unlike digital computation, this system uses **continuous electrical signals** to model and solve equations in real-time using Op-Amps and integrator circuits.
+Unlike digital systems, this approach uses **continuous electrical signals** and Op-Amp circuits to compute results in real time.

 ---